lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary.md

 ===========

 - [ColoredBoxesWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/ColoredBoxesWidget.md) &ndash; The ColoredBoxesWidget class.
     - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
     - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
     - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [GlozzomTwoColumnsTeaserWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/GlozzomTwoColumnsTeaserWidget.md) &ndash; The GlozzomTwoColumnsTeaserWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).